jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Snyk-AI-Generated-Code-Security-Report-2023.md

 using AI code completion tools.
-This appears to contrast with the strong confidence in the ability of AI coding tools to generate secure code and to make code suggestions to improve security.That cognitive dissonance is potentially a result of herd mentality, where developers believe that because everyone else is using AI coding tools, they must be trustworthy and that drives their
+This appears to contrast with the strong confidence in the ability of AI coding tools to generate secure code and to make code suggestions to improve security.

+That cognitive dissonance is potentially a result of herd mentality, where developers believe that because everyone else is using AI coding tools, they must be trustworthy and that drives their